John Walker Lindh: Capture and interrogation

-On December 8 and 9, he was interviewed by the FBI and was mirandized on December 9 or 10.
+On December 8 and 9, he was interviewed by the FBI, and was mirandized on December 9 or 10.
 He was held at Camp Rhino until he was transferred to the USS Peleliu on December 14, 2001, with other wounded detainees, where his wound was operated on and he received further care.
 He was interrogated before the operation on December 14.
-While on the Peleliu, he signed confession documents while he was held by the United States Marine Corps.
+While on the Peleliu, he signed confession documents while in the custody of the United States Marine Corps.
 On December 31, 2001, Lindh was transferred to the USS Bataan, where he was held until January 22, 2002.
 He was flown back to the United States to face criminal charges.
 On January 16, 2002, Attorney General John Ashcroft announced that Lindh would be tried in the United States.